-Human Resource managers are all pointing to the same dynamic – that more than half of employees plan to look for a new job next year, and 8/10 would take a lower-paying job if they felt a greater sense of purpose.
+Business analysts predict a fourth wave – only this time the disruption will be in the workforce on top of the health pandemic.
+Human Resource managers are all pointing to the same dynamic – that more than half of employees plan to look for a new job in 2021, and 8/10 would take a lower-paying job if they felt a greater sense of purpose.
 While better compensation and more flexibility rank high, the leadership in the organization tops the list of why an employee, especially the younger talent, chooses to leave an organization.
 As we know well at Bright Wire, employees want a leader and a coach, and not a boss.

-Employee retention must be in every organization’s recovery plan.
-Focusing on productivity without having the workforce to support it means even the most creative and strategic plans aren’t likely to happen.
+As we emerge to the other side of this pandemic, employee retention must be in every organization’s recovery plan.
+Focussing on productivity without having the workforce to support it means even the most creative and strategic plans aren’t likely to happen.

 The average tenure of a millennial in an organization before the pandemic was 5-7 years.
 We’re starting to see this number decrease as more career options become available.
 The millennials and Gen Zers now make up most of the workforce and will be around long after the Gen X leader retires and is no longer contributing to the organization.